Welcome to School of Agriculture

 PO 10: Communication:

-To demonstrate the ability to analyze data and draw appropriate statistical conclusions.
-To demonstrate the ability to communicate effectively both orally and in writing..
+To demonstrate the ability to analyse data and draw appropriate statistical conclusions.
+To demonstrate the ability to communicate effectively both orally and in writing.

 -